-5.8 Summary of differences between the proposed Rule and the draft Rule
+5.8 Summary of differences between the proposed Rule and the final Rule

-Arising from the above considerations, the Commission has determined to make the following changes to NEMMCO's original proposed Rule in formulating the draft Rule that is considered in light of the statutory Rule making test:
+Arising from the above considerations, the Commission has determined to make the following changes to NEMMCO's original proposed Rule in formulating the Rule that is considered in light of the statutory Rule making test:

 - 1. That the objective for SRAS will be modified and broadened, to reflect an overall objective for system restart rather than just an objective for procurement. - 2.
 System restart standard should be outcome based and include: - a.
 Amount of time required to restore service to a particular level. - b.
 Guidelines on the required reliability of primary and secondary restart services. - c.
 Guidelines on the required robustness of service. - d.
 Guidelines for the determination of electrical sub-networks - 3.
 The Reliability Panel will be able to vary the system restart standard between subnetworks for economic or technical reasons. - 4.
 NEMMCO will be required to determine boundaries for electrical sub-networks, in accordance with the guidelines published by the Reliability Panel. - 5.
 NEMMCO's determination will be subject to the Rules consultation procedure. - 6.
 The Commission has determined to simplify the tendering requirements for SRAS in the Rules. - 7.
 The additional secondary services allowance has been removed. - 8.
 The requirement on NEMMCO to assess reasonable terms and conditions has been removed. - 9.
 The primary service premium has been removed - 10.
 The tenderer 'lock in' provisions have been removed. - 11.
-The standard dispute resolution procedure should apply, subject to a provision that unreasonable terms and conditions in tenders should not be grounds for dispute.
+The standard dispute resolution procedure should apply, subject to a provision that price offered in tenders should not be grounds for dispute. - 12.
+NEMMCO's proposal to tender for the installation of SRAS facilities has been removed. - 13.
+NEMMCO's proposals for assessing reasonable terms and conditions for NCAS have been removed, however with relevant existing NCAS clauses maintained. - 14.
+The Rule includes provisions to ensure that NSPs are able to receive compensation for meeting their obligations in the SRAS procurement process.

-- 12. NEMMCO's proposal to tender for the installation of SRAS facilities has been removed. - 13.
-A provision to allow bi-lateral negotiation for long term contracts for the provision of SRAS in limited circumstances has been included. - 14.
-NEMMCO's proposals for assessing reasonable terms and conditions for NCAS have been removed. - 15.
-The draft Rule includes provisions to ensure that NSPs are able to receive compensation for meeting their obligations in the SRAS procurement process. - 16.
+- 15. Additional price information will be published on the cost of SRAS provision for each sub-network. - 16.
 A minor amendment to the pricing under market suspension proposed Rule on price capping requirements, requiring NEMMCO to act as soon as reasonably possible, but in any event no later than one business day following the day on which the spot market resumed.

-In addition to these changes, as identified above, the Commission has modified the wording of parts of the following Rules and proposed Rules to improve their effectiveness as Rules, or the consistency of drafting.
+In addition to these changes, as identified above, the Commission has modified the wording of parts of the Rules to improve their effectiveness as Rules, or the consistency of drafting.